-Existing STL models are imported into Blue Sky Plan® by selecting "Import STL Model" option from automatic pop-up menu after Patient CT Scan Importing.
-Another possibility is selecting "File > Import STL Model".

-After the model has loaded, the Blue Sky Plan Automatic Alignment asks for model orientation and attempts to align the model automatically.
-You can use the "Model Manipulation" panel to position the model to desired location as well.
+Existing STL models are imported into Blue Sky Plan® by selecting "File > Import STL Model".
+After the model has loaded, the "Model Alignment" panel (2) opens in addition to the aligned model in the 3D window (1).
+Using this panel the model can be positioned in the desired location.

-If the model is already aligned with respect to the data, the "Direct" should correspond to the correct position of the model.
-For STL models created with different software than Blue Sky Plan®, use the "DICOM" alignment.
-"Center" places model into middle of the scene without performing any rotation.
+If the model is already aligned with respect to the data, the "Direct alignment" should correspond to the correct position of the model.
+For STL models created with different software than Blue Sky Plan®, use the "DICOM coordinates" alignment.